vial-kb/vial-kb.github.io/docs/index.md

 ## Is my keyboard compatible with Vial?

 In order for a keyboard to work with Vial, it needs to have either via firmware or vial firmware flashed onto the microcontroller.
-This can be done easily if the keyboard has already been added to the [qmk keyboard repository](https://github.com/qmk/qmk_firmware/tree/master/keyboards).
+This can be done easily if the keyboard has already been added to the [qmk keyboard repository](https://github.com/qmk/qmk_firmware/tree/master/keyboards) by either downloading the firmware from [https://keyboard.gay/](https://keyboard.gay) or [building a compatible firmware](https://get.vial.today/docs/porting-to-via.html).

-### Where can I find Vial firmware?

-For some keyboards, firmware has already been built and can be found [here](https://keyboard.gay/).
-However, most qmk-compatible keyboards do not have vial-compatible firmware and users must build this firmware themselves to make a keyboard vial-compatible.
-A guide to do this is [here](https://get.vial.today/docs/porting-to-via.html).

 ### How can I flash firmware onto my keyboard?